kakun45/xeniyas-Isochrone-front/README.md

 npm install
 ```

-3. Create and select a database in mysql2
+3. Access, Create and select a database in mysql2

 ```
+mysql -u your_username -p # on Command line
 CREATE DATABASE <name_of_db>;
 USE <name_of_db>;
 exit